jordhy/ethereum-kit-ios/README.md

-# EthereumKit-iOS
+# Bitfari iOS Wallet

-EthereumKit-iOS is a native(Swift), secure, reactive and extensible Ethereum client toolkit for iOS platform.
+Bitfari iOS Wallet is a native(Swift), secure, reactive and extensible Ethereum client toolkit for iOS platform.
 It can be used by ETH/Erc20 wallet or by dapp client for any kind of interactions with Ethereum blockchain.
+This wallet started as a fork of EthereumKit.swift.

 ## Features